MIKE'S STUDIO ABOUT MIKE CHAIKIN SCULPTURES+archives CONTACT HOME work for sale

 More about Mike Chaikin's move to Cornwall

-I moved back to Brighton and became a full time sculptor with a one day a week job as a GP to keep the mortgage paid.
-The sculpture was taking off and I began to have shows in London and Brighton but a tragedy was about to befall me: my studio was sold off to greedy property developers.
-I could not find anything in Brighton that was not quickly snapped up by the aforementioned bastards.
-Out of desperation I looked further afield and found a large old water mill in Cornwall that would suit.
+I moved back to Brighton and became a full time sculptor with a part time job as a GP to keep the mortgage paid.
+The sculpture was taking off and I began to have shows in London and Brighton but in 1997 my studio was sold off to property developers.

-In September 1999 I sadly bade a fond farewell to my beautiful little house and friends in Brighton and shipped my entire workshop and house contents to a huge derelict water mill in Penryn.
-Cornwall.
+In September 1999 I sadly bade a fond farewell to Brighton and moved to Penryn, Cornwall

-I also do work for a local voluntary group as chairperson of Penryn Community Development Trust.
-At the moment we are helping to build a much
+I have also worked for a local voluntary group as chairperson of Penryn Community Development Trust.
+And we have built a much

 needed children’s nursery in Penryn